THE MUDDLE FAMILIES

 James and Harriet’s fifth child was Sarah Jane Muddle who was born in Dungog registration district in New South Wales on 7 June 1873.
 Sarah died at Allynbrook near Dungog on 3 March 1887, when she was only 13 years old.

 James and Harriet’s sixth child was Edward Muddle whose birth was registered in Dungog registration district in New South Wales during 1875.
 Edward moved with his parents to Brisbane in Queensland sometime between 1887 and 1891.
-When he was 32 years old Edward married Florence Paxton at Brisbane on 28 December 1907.
+When he was 32 years old Edward married 30-year-old Florence Paxton at Brisbane on 28 December 1907.
+Florence was the daughter of Henry and Frances Paxton; she had been born at Hanley, Staffordshire, England and her birth registered during the first quarter of 1877.
+She migrated to Australia with her mother and siblings on the Duke of Westminster that arrived at Brisbane on 11 January 1886.
+Her father had migrated earlier on the Duke of Buckingham that arrived at Brisbane on 27 May 1885.
+She was the sister of the Letty Paxton who had married Edward's brother Joseph in 1904.
 Edward died in Queensland on 17 January 1947, when he was about 71 years old.
 Eleven years later Florence died in Queensland on 7 November 1958.

 James and Harriet’s eighth child, one of twins, was Josephine Ellen Muddle who was born in Paterson registration district in New South Wales on 9 March 1881.
 Josephine died when about a year old, her death being registered in Paterson registration district during 1882.

 James and Harriet’s ninth child, one of twins, was Job Muddle who was born in Paterson registration district in New South Wales on 9 March 1881.
 Job moved with his parents to Brisbane in Queensland sometime between 1887 and 1891.
 When he was 28 years old Job married 27-year-old Agnes Martin at Brisbane on 2 October 1909.
 Agnes was the daughter of John and Selina Martin, and she had been born in Queensland on 17 April 1882.
 Job and Agnes had two children; born at Brisbane in 1910 and 1917.
-Job died in Queensland on 9 January 1946, at the age of 64.
+Job died at Darragh Street, Kangaroo Point, Brisbane on 10 January 1946, at the age of 64.
+The circumstances of his death were reported in the Friday 11 January 1946 edition of Townsville Daily Bulletin of Queensland and many other newspapers, with errors in his name and age:

 Job and Agnes’ eldest child was Dorothy Josephine Muddle who was born at Brisbane in Queensland on 9 April 1910.
 When she was 23 years old Dorothy married Stanley Herbert Taylor in Brisbane on 16 November 1933.
 Stanley was the son of Herbert John and Mabel Taylor, and he had been born in Queensland on 29 October 1910.